 The district also swapped a professional development day for a teacher work day to allow more classroom planning time.
 Quinn said now that the new calendar is approved, information will come in January on calendar plans for the following school year.

-Neighbors say they have been for two years now but that is causing trouble for the people living in the area.WBTV's South Carolina reporter Morgan Newell talked to the neighbors and reached out to the homeowners to get some answers.CLOVER, S.C.
+Neighbors say they have been for two years now but that is causing trouble for the people living in the area.WBTV's South Carolina reporter Morgan Newell talked to the neighbors and reached out to the homeowners to get some answers.Published: Mon Nov 21 2022CLOVER, S.C.
 (WBTV) - Rats, snakes and roaches.
-That is what one neighborhood in the Town of Clover has been dealing with for the last two years.They say these pests are coming from two abandoned houses in their neighborhood, but they cannot seem to get the homeowner to do anything about it....
+That is what one neighborhood in the Town of Clover has been dealing with for the last two years.They say these pests are coming from two abandoned houses in their neighborhood, but they cannot seem to get the h...

 WBTV's South Carolina reporter Morgan Newell talked to the neighbors and reached out to the homeowners to get some answers.